 B-13.5.4 Continue the chromatographic separation until the large refrigerant peak returns to the original baseline.

-B-13.5.5 If case peak of Nitrogen and Oxygen not clear in blank run, need purging and repetition of blank run. (i.e. until all system air has been expelled).
+B-13.5.5 If case peak of Nitrogen and Oxygen not clear in blank run, need purging and repetition of blank run. (that is until all system air has been expelled).
 This may require two or three additional consecutive determinations.

 B-13.6 Calculation for Nitrogen and Oxygen Concentration:

-B-13.6.1 Individual peak area of sample (after blank correction) /Count per ppm of standards to find out the results in % v/v.
+B-13.6.1 Individual peak area of sample (after blank correction) /count per ppm of standards to find out the results in percent v/v.

 % by volume=Individual peak area of sample after blank correctioncomponentPeak area count per ppm